dashbird/site/content/docs/account-settings/subscription.md

 - How did you find Dashbird?
 - How could you introduce Dashbird to others?
-- Blog post topic that you would be willing to write and that would feature Dashbird too.
+- Blog post topic ideas that you would be willing to write and that would feature Dashbird.
 - Your account info and what what kind of support are you looking for?

+## Discounts for content contributors ##

+We are giving special discounts or extended trial time in return of content contributions (either in our blog or as a guest post).
+Specific deals are agreed upon case-by-case.
+[Get in touch to learn more!](mailto:info@dashbird.io)

 ## Special features ##